Skip to Content

 Integrated Resource Planning Process

-EWEB’s Integrated Resource Plan (IRP) will analyze possible energy resource portfolios with a goal of creating useful insights for long-term (20-year) electricity supply planning decisions.
+EWEB’s energy supply planning process examines possible energy resource portfolios with a goal of creating useful insights for long-term (20-year) electricity supply planning decisions.

 Save energy and money at home